 Vacancies are advertised online, by careers services, in local and national newspapers and specialist publications such as Insurance Times and Insurance Post, plus their online equivalents.
 Vacancies attract strong competition, so early applications are recommended.

 There are routes into a career in insurance claims inspecting for both university graduates and school leavers.
-Graduates can join the graduate schemes of large insurance firms, and can have a degree in any discipline, although some employers prefer a qualification in mathematics, economics, law, management, business studies, accountancy or finance.
+Graduates can join the graduate schemes of large insurance firms with a degree in any discipline, although some employers prefer a qualification in mathematics, economics, law, management, business studies, accountancy or finance.
 Relevant claims experience gained via internships and placements can be beneficial.

 - Analytical skills